runtimerevolution/labs/README.md

 3. `make ollama model=nomic-embed-text:latest`
 4. `make ollama model=qwen2.5:7b-instruct`
 5. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
 6. Select "Models" option in the menu on the left
 7. Fill in the models name and check the "active" checkbox in red boxes in the image bellow and click "Save" (pay attention to the LLM and Embeddings model name placement):
    ![local_models_admin_fields](docs/assets/local_models_admin_fields.png)

+## Prompt Examples

+There are some prompt examples in [here](docs/prompt_examples.md).
+These are sorted by complexity and are a way for us to measure the quality of the LLM's response.